prime31/Nez/FAQs/SceneTransitions.md

 // transitions within the current Scene with a SquaresTransition var transition = new SquaresTransition();

-// for inter-Scene transitions we will probably be interested in knowing then the screen is obscured so we can take action transition.onScreenObscured = myOnScreenObscuredMethod;
+// for intra-Scene transitions we will probably be interested in knowing then the screen is obscured so we can take action transition.onScreenObscured = myOnScreenObscuredMethod;
 Core.startSceneTransition( transition );